-- Influenza activity in the European region, based on sentinel sampling, exceeded a positivity rate of 10% in week 49/2018, exceeded 50% between weeks 3/2019 and 7/2019, and peaked in week 5/2019. - Both influenza A virus subtypes are circulating widely, with co-circulation in some countries while others report dominance of either A(H1N1)pdm09 or A(H3N2) viruses. - Among hospitalized influenza virus-infected patients admitted to ICU wards, 37% of influenza A viruses were subtyped; of these 68% were A(H1N1)pdm09 viruses.
-Among influenza virus-infected patients admitted to other wards, 32% of influenza A viruses were subtyped and 68% were A(H1N1)pdm09 viruses. - Over 90% of influenza A viruses detected from SARI surveillance since week 40/2018 were subtyped and 81% were A(H1N1)pdm09 viruses. - In general, current influenza vaccines tend to work better against influenza A(H1N1)pdm09 and influenza B viruses than against influenza A(H3N2) viruses.
-Preliminary vaccine effectiveness estimates continue to support the use of vaccines.
-Early data suggest the vaccines are effective, but estimates vary depending on the population studied and the proportions of circulating influenza A virus subtypes.
-See data from six European studies, Canada, Finland, Hong Kong, Sweden, and the United States.
+- Influenza activity in the European Region, based on sentinel sampling, exceeded a positivity rate of 10% in week 49/2018, exceeded 50% between weeks 3/2019 and 7/2019, and peaked in week 5/2019. - Both influenza A virus subtypes have circulated, with co-circulation in some countries while others reported dominance of either A(H1N1)pdm09 or A(H3N2) viruses. - Among hospitalized influenza virus-infected patients admitted to ICU wards, 99% were infected with type A viruses, and of those subtyped, 69% were A(H1N1)pdm09.
+Among influenza virus-infected patients admitted to other wards, 99% were infected with type A viruses, with 58% of those subtyped being A(H1N1)pdm09. - Of the patient specimens from SARI surveillance that tested positive for influenza, 99% were infected with influenza type A virus, with 80% of those subtyped being A(H1N1)pdm09.

-- On 21 February 2019, WHO published the recommendations for the influenza vaccine composition to be used in the 2019-2020 northern hemisphere season.
-The recommendation for B strains remained unchanged, for A(H1N1)pdm09 it was updated, and for A(H3N2) it was postponed to 21 March 2019. - Circulating viruses remain susceptible to neuraminidase inhibitors supporting early initiation of treatment and prophylactic use according to national guidelines.
+- A recent summary of regional activity from October 2018 to February 2019 was published in Eurosurveillance and can be found here. - Current influenza vaccines tend to work better against influenza A(H1N1)pdm09 and influenza B viruses than against influenza A(H3N2) viruses.
+For more detail, see the Vaccine effectiveness section - WHO has published recommendations for the composition of influenza vaccines to be used in the 2019-2020 northern hemisphere season.
+The recommendation was that type B lineage viruses remain unchanged, while the A(H1N1)pdm09 and A(H3N2) viruses were updated. - Circulating viruses in the European Region remained susceptible to neuraminidase inhibitors supporting use of antiviral treatment according to national guidelines.